 - 1. Completion of an application packet on PTCAS (www.ptcas.org).
 Candidates with GPA of 3.6 or higher can submit applications by October 15 for consideration for early decision. - 2.
-Have a minimum science prerequisite GPA of 3.0, which includes the eight most recent science prerequisite courses. - 3.
-Have a cumulative GPA of 3.0. - 4.
-Official Transcripts of all colleges attended sent to PTCAS (baccalaureate degree transcript if achieved). - 5.
+Have a minimum science prerequisite GPA of 3.0, which includes the eight most recent science prerequisite - 3.
+Have a cumulative GPA of 3.0.

+\ Applicant's whose cumulative GPA is < 3.0 will be evaluated on a case by case basis. - 4.
+Official Transcripts of all colleges attended sent to PTCAS (baccalaureate degree transcript if achieved).
+Students who have studied at institutions of higher education in other countries must submit official translations as part of the admissions submission to PTCAS.
+Only WES evaluations are accepted by PTCAS. - 5.
 GRE scores sent to PTCAS.
 The Mercy College GRE Physical Therapy Code is 0656.
 This is different than Mercy College's general GRE code.
 Mercy's required minimum for the GRE analytical writing section is a 3.0. - 6.
 Volunteer/work experience forms demonstrating at least eighty hours of volunteer or work-related experience.
 The volunteer hours must be in a minimum of two different settings. - 7.
 Two references on the Mercy College Physical Therapy Recommendation Form (one letter should be from a registered physical therapist or a work supervisor and one letter should be from an instructor of a prerequisite course).
 The recommendations should give evidence of academic and professional qualifications for graduate study, and should be no more than one year old. - 8.
 Students with foreign credentials and whose first language is not English are required to complete six credits of college-level English composition to satisfy the dual degree requirements and complete the TOEFL (as per college policy). - 9.
 On site Interview